Forward-Backward Reasoning in Large Language Models for Mathematical Verification

 Abstract

-Chain-of-Thought (CoT) prompting in large language models (LLMs) has shown promising performance on mathematical reasoning tasks.
-Recently, Self-Consistency samples a diverse set of reasoning chains with different answers and chooses the answer by majority voting.
-Though effective, its performance cannot be further improved by sampling more reasoning chains.
-To address this problem, we propose to integrate backward reasoning into answer verification.
-We first mask a number in the question by ${\bf x}$.
-The LLM is then asked to predict the masked number with a candidate answer $\hat{A}_c$ embedded in the template: "If we know the answer to the above question is $\hat{A}_c$, what is the value of unknown variable ${\bf x}$?"
-The LLM is expected to predict the masked number successfully if the provided candidate answer is correct.
-To further improve performance, we propose FOBAR (FOrward-BAckward Reasoning) to combine forward and backward reasoning for verifying candidate answers.
-Experiments are performed on six standard mathematical data sets and three LLMs (text-davinci-003, GPT-3.5-Turbo, GPT-4).
-Results show that FOBAR achieves state-of-the-art performance.
-In particular, FOBAR outperforms Self-Consistency which uses forward reasoning alone, demonstrating that combining forward and forward reasoning is better.
-It also outperforms existing verification methods, verifying the effectiveness of using the simple template in backward reasoning and the proposed combination.
+Self-Consistency samples diverse reasoning chains with answers and chooses the final answer by majority voting.
+It is based on forward reasoning and cannot further improve performance by sampling more reasoning chains when saturated.
+To further boost performance, we introduce backward reasoning to verify candidate answers.
+Specifically, for mathematical tasks, we mask a number in the question and ask the LLM to answer a backward question created by a simple template, i.e., to predict the masked number when a candidate answer is provided.
+Instead of using forward or backward reasoning alone, we propose FOBAR to combine FOrward and BAckward Reasoning for verification.
+Extensive experiments on six standard mathematical data sets and three LLMs show that FOBAR achieves state-of-the-art performance.
+In particular, FOBAR outperforms Self-Consistency, which uses forward reasoning alone, demonstrating that combining forward and backward reasoning is more accurate in verification.
+In addition, FOBAR achieves higher accuracy than existing verification methods, showing the effectiveness of the simple template used in backward reasoning and the proposed combination.

 Contributions